katydecorah/katydecorah.github.io/code/_posts/2013-09-05-haml-clock.md

 ## Features

 I spent some extra time figuring out how to support different timezones.
-The clock is currently set at UTC-4 (EST).
-You can easily change the timezone in the Haml, it's the very first variable.
+The clock is set at UTC-4 (EST).
+You can easily change the timezone in the Haml, it's the first variable.

 The CSS is all em-based and happily responsive.
 When the width/height is too small, then the digital time displays.